 Discoloration Caused By Enzymes

 Blue stain is a little bit different than the other types of discoloration that we’ve been discussing.
-Blue stain is caused by a microscopic fungi that sometimes infects the sapwood of trees and uses it for food.
+Blue stain is caused by microscopic fungi that sometimes infect the sapwood of trees and uses it for food.
 As the name sounds, the blue stain fungi produce a blue and gray discoloration of the wood, often in the form of spots, streaks, or patches.

 If you’ve ever seen a home’s deck after it’s spent a season in the sun, then you know exactly what sun exposure does to raw wood.
 Wood packaging is no different.
 Wood that’s exposed to the sun’s UV rays over an extended period of time will darken and even turn gray.
 This weathering happens because the sun causes chemical changes to the tannins in the wood, kind of like oxidation.
-Unfortunately, this can make your wood packaging look damaged and dirty, but the affects are only cosmetic.
+Unfortunately, this can make your wood packaging look damaged and dirty, but the effects are only cosmetic.
 Sun exposure does not affect the strength of wood packaging.

 How Can You Tell the Difference?

-In some cases, like iron stain, it’s pretty obvious that you’re looking at staining, rather than mold.
+In some cases, like an iron stain, it’s pretty obvious that you’re looking at staining, rather than mold.
 Other times, it may be a little more difficult to tell the difference and you may need to consult a wood packaging professional.
 In the absence of a professional, there are some other clues you can look at to decide if the discoloration that you’re seeing is mold or staining.